Elemento24/DCMC_AI/model_centric/README.md

 ## File Descriptions
 - `vgg16_model.ipynb` - This file stores the code of the VGG16 Model.
 It's a pre-trained model and considerable fine-tuning has been done, and has an **accuracy of 0.8042** and a **log-loss of 0.6587** on the test dataset.
 - `mobilenet_model.ipynb` - This file stores the code of the MobileNet Model.
 It's a pre-trained model and considerable fine-tuning has been done, and has an **accuracy of 0.8501** and a **log-loss of 0.4885** on the test dataset.
+- `xception_model.ipynb` - This file stores the code of the MobileNet Model.
+It's a pre-trained model and considerable fine-tuning has been done, and has an **accuracy of 0.8285** and a **log-loss of 0.7965** on the test dataset.